kxgames/glooey/docs/especially_useful_widgets.rst

 Glooey comes with a wide variety of built-in widgets, but you can go a long way with just a few.
 This tutorial introduces some of the most fundamental
-widgets to give you a feel for what's available and how to make GUIs that are more "real" than the :doc:`getting_started` example.
-These introductions are
-very brief, but you can find complete documentation for every widget in the :doc:`api`.
+widgets to give you a feel for what's available and how to make GUIs that are more "real" than the `getting_started` example.
+These introductions are very brief, but you can find complete documentation for every widget in the API documentation.

 Keep in mind that the built-in widgets are unstyled, so they're all kinda ugly and/or aggressively minimalist [1]_.
 Glooey's philosophy is that subclassing widgets is the easiest and most powerful way to control how they look, so all the built-in widgets try to remain blank slates in terms of style.
-The :doc:`stylizing_widgets` tutorial has more information on how to change what the built-in widgets look like.
+The `stylizing_widgets` tutorial has more information on how to change what the built-in widgets look like.

 .. note::

     All the examples in this tutorial leave out the code to create the GUI and run the pyglet event loop.
 Those steps are explained in the
-    :doc:`getting_started` tutorial.
+    `getting_started` tutorial.
 If you want to see those steps, you can download the script associated with each example.

 Grid --- organize widgets
 =========================
-The Grid widget is a container that organizes widgets into a grid.
-Along with HBox and VBox, it is one of the most common ways to control how widgets are
+The `Grid <containers.Grid>` widget is a container that organizes widgets into a grid.
+Along with `HBox` and `VBox`, it is one of the most common ways to control how widgets are arranged:
-arranged:

 .. demo:: especially_useful_widgets/grid.py